-Thanks to the rapid advancements in deep learning, particularly in visual tasks like image classification, semantic segmentation, and object detection, Street View Imagery (SVI) data has been widely applied in urban research.
-By combining SVI with deep learning, researchers have been able to map and classify urban features such as buildings, roads, and greenery on a large scale, generating new geo-spatial data or enhancing existing datasets \citep{biljecki_street_2021,seiferling_green_2017}.
+Thanks to the rapid advancements in deep learning, particularly in visual tasks such as image classification, semantic segmentation, and object detection, Street View Imagery (SVI) data has been widely applied in urban science.
+By combining SVI with deep learning, researchers have been able to map and classify urban elements such as buildings, roads, and greenery on a large scale, generating new geospatial data or enhancing existing datasets \citep{biljecki_street_2021,seiferling_green_2017}.
 SVI also serves as a visual proxy for investigating socio-economic attributes and human perceptions of specific neighborhoods or urban spaces \citep{he_urban_2021,fan_urban_2023, kang_review_2020}.
-Table \ref{table:urban_features} summarizes recent studies that use SVI to map and sense typical environmental features.
+Table \ref{table:urban_features} summarizes recent studies that use SVI to map and sense typical environmental elements.

-It is commonly argued that the considerable quantity and the extensive distribution of SVI are the prominent reasons that SVI can be applied to the above research \citep{biljecki_street_2021,kang_review_2020}, as they contributes to SVI's representativeness of vast urban environment, and enable a scaling of trained models.
-Nevertheless, existing research often opts for vague language when further articulating the specific extent of SVI's representativeness.
-Specifically, in terms of mapping urban environment features such as building and greenery, it is questionable to which degree SVI can reach all the corresponding features compared to their nature of existence.
+The considerable quantity and the extensive distribution of SVI, coupled with scalable machine learning models, are the prominent reasons SVI has been a popular urban data source for city-scale analyses \citep{biljecki_street_2021,kang_review_2020}.
+Nevertheless, existing research falls short in articulating the specific extent of SVI's representativeness.
+Specifically, in terms of mapping urban environment elements such as building and greenery, it is questionable to which degree SVI can reach all the corresponding elements compared to their nature of existence.
 For perception research relying SVI as visual proxy, similar concerns raise about whether the SVI captured information, shares a similar distribution with the information represented in total investigated scenarios, or in the selected regions or neighborhoods.
-Acknowledging the potential limitations, models trained on SVI for mapping environmental features or evaluating spatial attributes are often presented as an initial step or baseline for a broader research goal \citep{raghu_towards_2023, yan_estimation_2022, ramalingam_automatizing_2023}.
+Acknowledging the potential limitations, models trained on SVI for mapping environmental elements or evaluating spatial attributes are often presented as an initial step or baseline for a broader research goal \citep{raghu_towards_2023, yan_estimation_2022, ramalingam_automatizing_2023}.
 Fully achieving the goal requires addressing the uncertainty in SVI's ability to systematically represent the urban environment.

-\subsection{Sources of Uncertainty in SVI Application}
+\subsection{Sources of uncertainty in SVI application}

 To better understand the limitations of SVI, the section identifies three typical sources of uncertainty reported in previous research, namely SVI data availability and quality, common practices in SVI utilization, and complexity in real-world environment.